 TRIUMPH projects accommodate a wide variety of interest areas.
 Students have completed projects in public health planning, project implementation and evaluation.
 Students have had a broad range of project focus areas.
 TRIUMPH places high value on projects that are led by and meet the needs of our community partners, so project focuses have varied in response to the needs of our partnering organizations.

-Students in TRIUMPH have also adapted their projects to fulfill requirements of both the master of public health and global health programs.
+Students in TRIUMPH have also adapted their projects to fulfill requirements of the master of public health program.

 Students and community partners meet at a project fair in January of their second year, upon beginning the longitudinal curriculum, to discuss potential projects and partnerships.
 Subsequently, TRIUMPH students spend at least 160 hours completing a community health improvement project in Milwaukee.
-Eighty hours are completed in the third year and another 80 hours are completed in the fourth year.
+Eighty hours are completed in Phase 2 and another 80 hours are completed in Phase 3.

-The longitudinal nature of TRIUMPH projects allows students to work closely with community organizations to plan and implement multiple phases.
-Community organizations willing to serve as mentors may also elect to partner with a Master of Public Health Program student and create a 3½-year project that meets the requirements of both TRIUMPH and the Master of Public Health Program.
+The longitudinal nature of TRIUMPH projects allows students to work closely with community organizations to plan and implement multiple phases of the project.
+Community organizations willing to serve as mentors may also elect to partner with a dual degree MD-MPH student and create a 3½-year project that meets the requirements of both TRIUMPH and the MPH programs.
+Students choosing this option complete 400 hours of work on their community project (80 hours in Phase 2, 240 hours in the master of public health year and 80 hours in Phase 3).